naeri/koto-parser/README.md

  [options.tokenTypes]  |                                   | An *array* of [token-type plugins](/docs/plugin.md#)
  [options.sanitize]    | See [index.js](/lib/index.js#L19) | An option passed to [escape-html-whitelist](https://github.com/hatamake/escape-html).
 To turn off the sanitization, set to `false`. callback              |                                   | A callback function that takes two arguments: `error` and `result`

+### KotoParser.parse(text[, options])

+Parses all the blocks and tokens of the given text, but not renders them.
+Returns an *array* of the root blocks.

 ### Plugin Development Guide